NuriaQueralt/covid19-epidemiology-ontology/README.md

 ## Projects using CEMO
 The CEMO ontology is currently being used in:

    * FAIRification of [Leiden Longevity Study (LLS)](https://dw.clinicalresearch.nl/pub/study/lls): The aim of the study was to retrieve genetically determined mechanisms of longevity and their interaction with the environment.
 CEMO is used for the FAIRification of the collected epidemiological data.
-Especifically, data is semantically modelled based on the CEMO model, which it is the OBO version of the EJP RD core model.
+Especifically, data is semantically modelled based on the CEMO model, which is the OBO version of the EJP RD core model, i.e., it is the EJP RD core model mapped to ontological terms from ontologies currently accepted in the OBO Foundry.
 To know more about the LLS-FAIRification project see the [GitHub repository](https://github.com/LUMC-DCC/LLS-FAIRification).

+# INCEPTION
 ## Epidemiology and monitoring ontology for COVID-19 project - Virtual BioHackathon 2020 project
 ### Abstract